lpacher/lae/fpga/practicum/13_ila/README.md

 <br />

-Inspect in the GUI the final **gate-level schematic** and verify that the ILA IP core is found in your design.
+Inspect in the GUI the final **gate-level schematic** and verify that the ILA core is found in your design.

 <br />